severalnines/docs/components.rst

 ``-P, --cmondb-password=PASSWORD``

-* Uses the password to access teh CMON database.
+* Uses the password to access the CMON database.

 ``-H, --cmondb-host=HOSTNAME``